TheOdinProject/curriculum/ruby/ruby.md

 Which of the resources were most helpful to getting you that "aha!" moment?

 #### Exercises
+*Have you found any useful exercises that helped you get this stuff?
+Add them here!
+You can see how in our [section on How to Contribute](/contributing.md).*
 * TODO: use blocks and procs